Mike Colechin

 He is well recognised for his facilitation skills and his understanding and experience of innovation in energy and decarbonisation, and is deeply engaged in the UK’s journey towards net zero.
 As co-investigator on ‘Delivering Net Zero’, a project funded by the EPSRC, Mike worked alongside Prof John Barrett from the University of Leeds and Prof Nick Pidgeon from Cardiff University to build an understanding of the narratives that are driving the transition towards a low carbon future.

-Mike sits on a range of advisory boards including those for the UK Energy Research Centre and the Welsh Government’s Deep Dive on Renewable Energy.
-Until recently, Mike chaired UKRI’s Scientific Advisory Committee on Energy and Decarbonisation and he is also a member of UKRI’s Peer Review College, often being called upon to chair peer review panels for the Research Councils.
-He currently holds the post of Honorary Professor of Low Carbon Energy at the University of Nottingham.
+Mike sits on, and in some cases chairs, a range of advisory boards.
+His past appointments have included the advisory board for the UK Energy Research Centre and the Welsh Government’s Deep Dive on Renewable Energy.
+For three years (from 2020 to 2022) he chaired the UKRI’s Scientific Advisory Committee on Energy and Decarbonisation.
+Mike is also a member of UKRI’s Peer Review College, often being called upon to chair peer review panels for the Research Councils, and he currently holds the post of Honorary Professor of Low Carbon Energy at the University of Nottingham.

 Prior to setting up Cultivate, Mike was Partnership Manager at the Energy Technologies Institute – a £400M public-private partnership between UK government and six large private sector companies.
 He directly supported the organisations delivering low carbon energy innovation, communicating outputs to inform policy makers and building investor and industry confidence in these new approaches.